DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 **Why would someone want to represent an asset on the blockchain?**

 In order to benefit from the characteristics of that blockchain such as decentralization, censorship resistance, automated smart contracts, auditability, among others.

+### How are tokens created?

+The tokens are created (this process is also called "minting") from a Smart Contract.

 ### What is a NFT?